stormpath/stormpath-documentation/source/auth_n.rst

 5.5.4.
 The Stormpath SAML Flow
 ------------------------------

-The two SAML authentication flows that Stormpath supports are
+The two SAML authentication flows that Stormpath supports differ primarily in their starting points, and so the Service Provider (SP) initiated flow is really just the Identity Provider (IdP) initiated flow with a few extra steps at the beginning.

 The Identity Provider Initiated Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^